Austin Powers: The Spy Who Shagged Me: Cast

-Production

 Title censorship

 There were two variations of the posters; one of them asterisked out the middle of the offending word "shag".
 Other posters had named the film as Austin Powers 2.
 According to the Collins English Dictionary, the use of the word "shag" in the film's title helped to increase the word's acceptability, reducing its shock value and giving it a more jocular, relaxed connotation.